mbassiouny33/Docker-collaborative-platform/README.md

 ## Usage in production use:
 The script works fine, you can use it in production enviornment.But first, here are a couple of things to do check before you use it in production.
-- Make sure volumes are all persistent volumes.
+- Make sure volumes are all persistent volumes and organised in a relevant way to your project.
 - If you already have a userbase on an LDAP/SAML server, keycloak can delegate the authentication to them.
 You just need to configure it from the administration panel.